100 things to do in Brisbane

 17. Sample the smorgasbord of seafood at the Caxton Street Seafood Festival and rub shoulders with the 15,000 locals who attend.

-18. Unleash your inner book worm at Avid Reader, picking up a literary gem and pawing over their enviable collection of coffee table books.
+18. Unleash your inner bookworm at Avid Reader in West End, picking up a literary gem and pawing over their enviable collection of coffee table books.

-19. Pick up some retro homewares then have a milkshake at the Woolloongabba Antiques Centre.
+19. Pick up some retro homewares then have a milkshake at the Camp Hill Antiques Centre & TART Cafe.

-20. Watch ice-cream go up in smoke at Nitrogenie as these milk magicians add the drama of liquid nitrogen to your dessert.
+20. Watch ice-cream go up in smoke at Nitrogenie at South Bank as these milk magicians add the drama of liquid nitrogen to your dessert.

-21. Cheer on the mighty maroons at Suncorp Stadium and watch the cauldron come to life when State of Origin rolls around.
+21. Cheer on the mighty Maroons at Suncorp Stadium and watch the cauldron come to life when the State of Origin rolls around.

 22. Add a dash of culture to your champagne on Friday night with Up Late at QAGOMA.